webchick/drupal8-demo/README.md

     - Switch to command line, cd into DEV wwwroot, run "git diff" to see the changes.
 Commit them.
   - On **PROD**:
     - Repeat above steps.
 You should see the view show up!
 Oooh, ahhh...

+### Web Services (D8 only; TODO... conceptual/hand-waving code is in https://github.com/webchickenator/d8ws/tree/full-metal-handwaving)
+  - Conceptually, on DEV:
+    - Enable all of the various RESTful modules
+    - Add a REST export to Front page view.
+    - Create a Cordova/jQuery Mobile app that hits that URL and allows you to add/edit the things and post them back.
+    - Demo it!
+    - Deploy it to PROD! :)